Lisa Lougheed: 1993-1994: Peace + Harmony

 In January 1994, Lougheed performed "Won't Give Up My Music" at AidScare, AidsCare; a CBC hosted event that was aimed at teenagers to raise awareness of AIDS and promote safe sex.
 Jonathan Torrens was the event's host.
 Additional show members were Sue Johanson, Suzie Landolphi, Snow, The Vacant Lot, and Corky and the Juice Pigs.

 Lougheed was also a judge for the YTV Vocal Spotlight in April 1994.
 She performed at Niagara Falls' New Year's Eve show for the last time, this time alongside Blue Rodeo and Ashley MacIsaac.
-Ken Shaw returned as a host and with him was Beverly Thomson and Howard Glassman.
+Ken Shaw returned as a host alongside Beverly Thomson and Howard Glassman.

+In 1998, Lougheed sang back-up vocals on and appeared in the music video for Run On, a song performed by Oprah Winfrey.
+The track was used as the theme song for the 13th season of The Oprah Winfrey Show.

-Lougheed has presumably since left the music industry.
-Her most recently credited vocal work was with Celine Dion and R. Kelly.
+It is believed Lougheed has left the music industry.
+Her most recently credited vocal work was with Celine Dion and R. Kelly in November 1998.